eugenia1984/english/b1-english-for-developers/20-learn-determiners-and-advanced-use-of-articles.md

 `Our developers`-> uses **our** to show **ownership** - the developers are part of Alice's group.

+### These

+These is a demonstrative determiner used for plural nouns that are close to the speaker in time or situation.
+For example:

+`These files need to be reviewed today`. -> The files that are here (near the speaker) must be checked today.

+`I like these new features in the app`. -> You enjoy the new features that were just added.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>